 Universal Credit, the government’s new benefit system, is replacing many in and out of work benefits.
 Once fully rolled out, by December 2023, nearly all of the UK’s two million single parents will be eligible to receive Universal Credit.
 It’s therefore crucial the government lives up to its promise to ‘make work pay’.

 We spoke to single parents to find out about their experience of Universal Credit.
-Read our latest research here.
+Read our research here.